 The post-9/11 US ‘war on terror’, according to a Brown University study, resulted in 4.5 million deaths.
-For the aggressor, both its ethical and human cost is reflected in the number of US servicemen dying by suicide this century––four times that of combat casualties.
+For the aggressor, both its ethical and human cost is reflected in the number of US servicemen dying by suicide this century—four times that of combat casualties.
 Costing $8 trillion, the war collapsed the institutions of target nations and left them vulnerable to violent, puratanical actors.

-The US––the world’s largest weapons dealer and oil producer––is aided in its doctrinal regime changes by its 750 foreign military bases.
+The US—the world’s largest weapons dealer and oil producer—is aided in its doctrinal regime changes by its 750 foreign military bases.
 The ally hosting the most number of such bases, Japan, includes in its history the US dropping an atomic bomb on its civilian population and, after observing the generational devastation, doing it again three days later.

 America has consistently sought refuge from such indicting facts with a moral posturing inverse to its track record.

 Its interventions have required tending to citizen psychology on an equal magnitude.
-The cycle of conflict, regime change, military expansion and occupation––through successive postwar governments––has left a trail of state propaganda so vast that presidential candidates clamour to swear greater fealty to it.
-This political culture, exemplified by the neoconservatives, tries to maintain a permanent alienation between US citizens and the catastrophic effects of their foreign policy.
+The cycle of conflict, regime change, military expansion and occupation—through successive postwar governments—has left a trail of state propaganda so vast that presidential candidates clamour to swear greater fealty to it.

 Prior to 9/11, America already had a history of deadly and expansionist forays across West Asia.
 In addition, it had absorbed regional actors into its structural print and rooted out the outliers, ensuring pliancy and obscuring anti-American narratives.
 Channeling American exceptionalism and then a brute avoidance of culpability proved disastrous: institutionally erasing the discourse merely allowed it to be revived and repackaged in the hands of terrorists.